 Yoga is a gem in the recovery world because it allows you to reconnect with your body peacefully.
 The practice of yoga can benefit anyone, but specific yoga techniques can be instrumental in detoxification and rehabilitation.
 These include breath control, particular postures or poses, relaxation, and meditation.
 Simply learning to breathe consciously can positively impact your treatment and recovery process.
 Yoga is a holistic piece of our program that everyone can appreciate.

 “Thank you guys for all the tools you gave me to stay sober and to finally love myself.”

-If you want to try something different—to be involved in treatment that will help you rediscover your authentic self in recovery—contact us today.
+If you want to try something different—to be involved in treatment that will help you rediscover your authentic self in recovery—contact us at 269.280.4673.
 Our admissions coordinators will answer your questions and help you understand more about what we do at Skywood.
-Today, you could start a journey that will lead you to loving yourself again.
+Today, you could start a journey leading to loving yourself again.
 We look forward to speaking with you!